Downpours cause flooding across Deep South

 BIRMINGHAM, Ala.
 (AP) — Storms stretching across the Deep South dumped heavy rains on Mississippi and Alabama on Monday, causing flash floods that covered roads and forced some schools to close.

 Dozens of roads were under water in low-lying areas across the Tennessee Valley after a hours of rain, and cars crept along flooded streets in downtown Birmingham.
-Video showed wakes caused by vehicles traveling on flooded roads slapping the side of a building in Yazoo City, Mississippi.
+Video showed vehicles leaving wakes behind them on flooded roads, with waves slapping the side of a building in Yazoo City, Mississippi.

-Several school systems sent students home early as forecasters warned more downpours were on the way.
+Several school systems sent students home early as forecasters warned more downpours were on the way, and some planned to open late on Tuesday.

-More than 2 inches (5.08 centimeters) of rain fell during the day in spots, and the National Weather Service said another 4 inches (10.16 centimeters) could fall by Tuesday night.
-After than, potentially severe storms will move across the region, the National Weather Service said.
+More than 2 inches (5 centimeters) of rain fell during the day in spots, and the National Weather Service said another 4 inches (10 centimeters) could fall by Tuesday night.
+After that, potentially severe storms will move across the region, the National Weather Service said.

 Flash flood watches and warnings stretched from eastern Texas into the western Carolinas.
+The Tennessee Valley Authority said some of its rivers and lakes had received as much as 400% of their normal rainfall for this time of year.

 Parts of the region are still soggy from heavy rains last week.
 In north Alabama, some flooded roads were still closed from last week when the rain began Monday.